 To obtain your social security earnings statement, please visit https://www.ssa.gov/myaccount/?gclid=CNLM_auWp80CFZA8gQodGdEDMw

-Appointments are available on Mondays and Wednesdays from 10 am to 2 pm.
+Appointments are available on Tuesdays at 9 am.
 The cost for a certificate of birth abroad is $100 USD and the cost for a minor passport is $115 USD payable in cash or U.S. credit card.

 To make an appointment, please visit the link below and take a Passport appointment.

 Please email firstname.lastname@example.org for any additional questions about consular services.